Create a File Share Source¶

 The configuration screen will appear similar to this example:

-- The UNC name must begin with "
+- UNC paths must start with two backslashes

-- Multiple paths can be specified, using comma-separated values.
+- Multiple paths can be specified using comma-separated values (for example,

 DomainName\UserName) to access a shared network drive, enter a valid username into the Login field.